pods-framework/pods/readme.txt

 = Plugins that integrate with Pods =

-* [Advanced Views Lite](https://pods.io/advanced-views-lite/) - Lets you build templates (views) and queries (cards) so that you can manage your content rendering with less code.
+* [Advanced Views Lite](https://wplake.org/advanced-views-lite/?ref=5) - Lets you build templates (views) and queries (cards) so that you can manage your content rendering with less code.
+(Disclaimer: We have an affiliate link to them to help support our project)
 * [Bricks Builder](https://bricksbuilder.io/)
 * [Codepress Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) using premium [Admin Columns Pro](https://www.admincolumns.com/pods/) Pods integration
 * [Conductor](https://conductorplugin.com/)